MarioSultan/GroupMaker/docs/7-Automorphisms.md

 # Automorphisms

-In **GroupMaker**, automorphisms are represented as permutations of the elements of a group.
-The library provides tools to test whether a permutation is an automorphism, compute all automorphisms of a finite group, construct the automorphism group $\operatorname{Aut}(G)$, and represent automorphisms and actions between groups using the `Automorphism` and `AutomorphismFunction` classes.
+In **GroupsMath**, automorphisms are represented as permutations of the elements of a group.
+The library provides tools to test whether a permutation is an automorphism, compute all automorphisms of a finite group, construct the automorphism group $\text{Aut}(G)$, and represent automorphisms and actions between groups using the `Automorphism` and `AutomorphismFunction` classes.

 ---

-## Automorphisms in GroupMaker
+## Automorphisms in GroupsMath

 Mathematically, an automorphism of a group $G$ is an isomorphism from the group to itself: